 Who can use eConsult?

-eConsult is available for anyone from 16 years of age and up.
-Parents or guardians cannot complete eConsults for children up to 16 years of age.
+eConsult is available for anyone from 16 years of age and up. eConsult has a Proxy Access Feature which allows someone else to submit an eConsult of behalf of another patient.
 There is no upper age limit for eConsults.

-Please note, this service is intended for our patients who are in the UK at the time of using e-Consult.
+Please note, this service is intended for St Andrews patients who are in the UK at the time of using e-Consult.

 What can I use eConsult for?

 eConsult is one of a range of services your GP practice offers to make accessing the right help from general practice easy. eConsults can be either administrative or medical (clinical) in need.

 eConsult can help you to manage your condition or symptoms by providing you with the best self-help information available, access to local services, or a convenient way to get help and advice from your GP practice.
 Instead of having to wait weeks for an appointment or queue on the phone for hours, eConsult allows you to tell your practice what you need help or treatment for, so that they can advise you on the best next steps, all at your convenience.

 eConsult should not be used for emergencies.
 Should you report symptoms that our clinical governance team have deemed to require more urgent help than your GP practice may be able to provide, your eConsult will be stopped.
 You will be advised that your eConsult will not be sent to your practice, and that you should seek advice from the relevant urgent care service (e.g. A&E, Urgent Care Centre or NHS 111 helpline).

 eConsults can also be used to follow-up on previous discussions or appointments you have had with your doctor.
 This means you can avoid having to make an appointment with the doctor, but you can keep them informed of the outcome.
 In this way, you can tell your doctor the outcome in your own time, knowing that they will respond in the most appropriate way, even if this is just to thank you for keeping them updated.